SeeleVolle/Minisql/Design_report.md

   + FetchPage：

-    > 1. Search the page table for the requested page (P).
+    1. Search the page table for the requested page (P).
-    > 1.1    If P exists, pin it and return it immediately.
+           1.1    If P exists, pin it and return it immediately.
-    > 1.2    If P does not exist, find a replacement page (R) from either the free list or the replacer.Note that pages are always found from the free list first.
+           1.2    If P does not exist, find a replacement page (R) from either the free list or the replacer.Note that pages are always found from the free list first.
-    > 2. If R is dirty, write it back to the disk.
+    2. If R is dirty, write it back to the disk.
-    > 3. Delete R from the page table and insert P.
+    3. Delete R from the page table and insert P.
-    > 4. Update P's metadata, read in the page content from disk, and then return a pointer to P.
+    4. Update P's metadata, read in the page content from disk, and then return a pointer to P.

   + NewPage：

-    > 1. If all the pages in the buffer pool are pinned, return nullptr.
+    1. If all the pages in the buffer pool are pinned, return nullptr.
-    > 2. Pick a victim page P from either the free list or the replacer.
+    2. Pick a victim page P from either the free list or the replacer.
 Always pick from the free list first.
-    > 3. Update P's metadata, zero out memory and add P to the page table.
+    3. Update P's metadata, zero out memory and add P to the page table.
-    > 4. Set the page ID output parameter.
+    4. Set the page ID output parameter.
 Return a pointer to P.

   + UnpinPage

-    > 1. Search the page_table_ to check whether the page is in the buffer pool.
+    1. Search the page_table_ to check whether the page is in the buffer pool.
-    > 2. Check whether the page is pinned or not.
+    2. Check whether the page is pinned or not.
 If it is pinned, it can't be unpinned again.
-    > 3. If the page is pinned, unpin it and update the metadata.
+    3. If the page is pinned, unpin it and update the metadata.
-    > 4. Check whether its pin number is 0 after unpinning.
+    4. Check whether its pin number is 0 after unpinning.

   + FlushPage

-    > 1. Check whether the page is in the buffer pool.
+    1. Check whether the page is in the buffer pool.
-    > 2. Write the page into the disk
+    2. Write the page into the disk

-  + DeletePage
+  + DeletePag

-    > 0. Make sure you call DeallocatePage!
-    > 1. Search the page table for the requested page (P).
+    1. Search the page table for the requested page (P).
-    >      1.1   If P does not exist, return true.
+       1.1   If P does not exist, return true.
-    >      1.2.
+       1.2.
 If P exists, but has a non-zero pin-count, return false.
 Someone is using the page.

-    > 2. Otherwise, P can be deleted.
+    2. Otherwise, P can be deleted.
 Remove P from the page table, reset its metadata and return it to the free list.

   ### 3. Record Manager: